Yachtmaster Ocean Theory and Passage combines the RYA Yachtmaster Ocean theory course with an exhilarating Pacific Ocean passage.

 The passage prepares experienced skippers for the prestigious RYA Yachtmaster Ocean certificate of competence and the MCA Master of Yachts 200gt Unrestricted Certificate of Competence.
 If you would like to skipper a commercially operated yacht under 24m across the Atlantic Ocean then you need to qualify as a Yachtmaster Ocean

-The course is also suited to individuals who are looking to further their knowledge in Ocean sailing, or are thinking of crossing an Ocean for the first time and would would like to learn more
+The course is also suited to individuals who are looking to further their knowledge in Ocean sailing or are thinking of crossing an ocean for the first time and would like to learn more

 The course will provide all the skills, knowledge and confidence to sit your Yachtmaster Ocean Oral exam.

 You then set sail onboard Arctos for a 600 mile plus passage across the Tasman Sea.
 Arctos is a 55′ Ocean going yacht, built to go around the world a great platform to learn from.
-During the passage you will put in to the theory and using the Sextant learn how to fix your position using the sun, moon and stars.
-On top of celestial navigation you will will cover watch keeping and the crew management skills needed to undertake an extended ocean voyage.
+During the passage you will put into the theory and using the Sextant learn how to fix your position using the sun, moon, and stars.
+On top of celestial navigation you will cover watch keeping and the crew management skills needed to undertake an extended ocean voyage.

 Each of our Ocean courses will follow a slightly different route, depending on the time of year.